The 30 Day No Contact Rule – Thriving Instead of Surviving

 So which one are you (and don’t worry, I’ve got some good stuff for you whether you’re in Category 1 or Category 2.

 I’m going to be absolutely honest here!
-I’m a bigger fan of you finding yourself than you trying to get back with your boyfriend.
+I’m a bigger fan of you finding yourself than you using the 30 days of no contact to try to get back with your boyfriend.
 If it happens, that’s great, but I don’t want us to put all of our effort into.
-I biggest thing I care about is helping you find yourself again.
+No matter what, the biggest thing I care about is helping you find yourself again.

 If the relationship was healthy and you get back together, it’s an added bonus.